-Cash flows (used)/from operating activities for the year ended November 30, 2021 were \$2,506,019 compared to \$(196,168) in 2020.
-This year's increase is due to the increase in net income.
+Cash flows (used)/from operating activities for the year ended November 30, 2022 were \$3,127,021 compared to \$2,506,019 in 2021.
+This year's increase is due mainly to the decrease in inventory.

 Investing Activities

 The marketable securities consist of the following investments, which are all held at major Canadian financial and insurance institutions: